Djilobodji, Belhanda, Feghouli and Twumasi on target in Galatasaray’s six-goal thriller against Gaziantep | Goal.com

 The African stars, however, played key roles to decide the outcome of the match at Ali Sami Yen Spor Kompleksi Turk Telekom Stadium.

-Senegal international and former Sunderland defender Djilobodji put Gaziantep in front with only 17 minutes into the encounter after he was set up by Guray Vural.
+Senegal international and former Sunderland defender Djilobodji put Gaziantep in front 17 minutes into the encounter after he was set up by Guray Vural.

 Algeria star Feghouli then found Radamel Falcao with a timely pass to level proceedings for Galatasaray in the 36th minute.